r00bal/Portfolio/src/markdown/streetwok.md

 ---
 key: streetwok
 title: Street Food Wok
 desc: This is a restaurant page template.
 Made in React GatsbyJS and Data CMS.
 I treat it as my ‘styled-component’ and ‘react spring’ playground.
 I mixed here a bit of BEM into CSS-in-JS.
 I was trying to achieve a gentle scrolling parallax effect connected with smooth animations.
-I was struggling with making the menu button and navigation panel accessible by adding a keyboard control but at the end I think it worked out pretty well.
+I made my own icons for the navigation panel add added keyboard control to it.
 tech: React/Gatsby.js, GraphQL, Styled components, React Spring
 icon: ../assets/images/icons/wok.svg
 live: https://street-food-wok.netlify.app